 This visa permits to Argentinians, Bolivians, Brazilians, Paraguayans and Uruguayans, to stay one year in Chile as temporary resident, regardless of the activity they come to perform, as long as they do not have criminal and / or criminal records.

 The student visa is granted to foreigners who travel to Chile for the purpose of studying as a regular student.
-It only allows to study, which means you are not authorized to work with this visa, except in specific cases.
+It only allows to study, which means you are not authorized to work with this visa, except if you apply for a work permit at the same time as the visa (for example if you come to do an internship, or need to work to pay your studies).
 The maximum duration is normally one year (except in the case of scholarship, where the visa is issued for the duration of the scholarship), renewable until you terminate your studies.